-Plan to spend a lot of time preparing for each of your interviews.
-Prepare answers to commonly asked questions, especially about your research, teaching, and interest in the institution offering the interview.
+Plan to spend time preparing for each of your interviews.
+Prepare answers to commonly asked questions, especially about your research, teaching, and interest in the institution.
 There is nothing more likely to offend a search committee than ignorance about their department, students, and mission.
 Your dissertation advisor and faculty in your department can advise you on academic interviews.

 To prepare for an interview, whether online, over the phone, or on campus:

-- Develop your own list of questions and practice answering them.
+- Develop your list of questions and practice answering them.

 - Write down answers to key questions and practice delivering them out loud.